 - To remove a user, check the box next to their username in the Remove Users area and click Remove.

-For more information about how to set up your department's faxing email account in Microsoft Outlook, please consult this guide.
+For more information about how to set up your department's faxing email account in Gmail, please consult this guide.

 For a step-by-step guide to sending a fax via MetroFax, please use this guide.